Co1lin/iSnake/README.md

 #### Buttons

 The buttons at the bottom are connected to corresponding actions, from their signals to actions' slots, when MainWindow is constructing.
 When an action is triggered, it will set the availability of these buttons in its slots.
-So they tool bar, menu, and buttons, are connected together.
+So the tool bar, menu, and buttons, are connected together.

 #### Widgets